cosmicbhejafry/poem-to-FSM/README.md

  ## poem-to-FSM: How does one characterize the flow of poetry?
+[Experiments ongoing]

 I try to examine that by representing a poem like a state machine, where the transitions are 'breaks' - the end of a word, line, or stanza; and the states are words.

-My script basically 'generates' dot code which I recommend copy-pasting to [this](https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0A%0A%7D) site which enables you to visualize DOT code online.
+The poemFSM.py script basically 'generates' dot code which I recommend copy-pasting to [this](https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0A%0A%7D) site which enables you to visualize DOT code online.
 Please share any interesting results with me! :)

 Examples: